 The old Parish Hall in Marguerite Drive had been erected in 1900 as an army drill-hall, built of a timber frame and corrugated iron.
 It served as Parish Church from 1913 until the building of the present church by Canon Gilbert in 1923-25, to his own designs.
 He remained in the Parish to see his church in use for another four years, and was buried behind the altar in 1952.

-In 2004 it was decided that after long and sterling service the hall had ceased to provide for the needs of a modern parish, and a committee was formed to brief the Architect, Anthony Delarue, who had done previous work for the recently appointed Parish Priest, Father Kevin Hale.
+In 2004 it was decided that after long and sterling service the hall had ceased to provide for the needs of a modern parish, and a committee was formed to brief the Architect, Anthony Delarue, who had designed buildings previously for the recently appointed Parish Priest, Father Kevin Hale.

 The initial design was for a square building, also on two storeys, on Marguerite Drive, occupying the site of the previous Hall close to the road, with a large garden behind.
 Despite long negotiation, the Borough Council would not agree to a public building close to the frontage on a residential road.